jwuphysics/convnet-demo/README.md

 ## Data
 I snagged 500 random sources from the actual data set used in our paper.
-These can directly be downloaded via Github since they total about 10 MB.
+These are directly bundled in this repository since the images are small and they only total about 10 MB.
+There are 400 training images (which should be broken up into roughly an 320/80 training/validation split) and 100 test images.